Bjarke-M/Primate-Recalling/README.md

 2. Run the main GWF workflow in `scripts/main_workflow/` to produce BAMs and joint-genotyped VCFs.
 3. Run the per-sample analyses in `scripts/annotate_sex_chr/`.
 4. Use the notebooks in `plots/` to regenerate the figures from the resulting tables.

+The code is released under the Creative Commons Attribution 4.0 International (CC BY 4.0) License.